All Episodes

 And then everybody shakes hands when it's over.

-but during the game?
+during the game?

-I uh Snerdley says, yeah, it's but it's the Canadians.
+Snurdly says, yeah, but it's the Canadians.

 It's kind of like the French doing it.

-Surrendering in the middle of the of the uh of the content.
+Surrendering in the middle of the content.

-Look, the progressives, the left should be really happy about this.
+Look, the progressives, the left, should be really happy about this.

-Just congratulate them right before surrendering.
+Just congratulate him right before surrendering.

 I don't know.